This is a virtual live event

 About the Course

-What is contemplative creative psychotherapy (CCT) and what are its methodologies for training the embodied mind for mental health and global well-being?
+What is contemplative creative psychotherapy (CCT) and its methodologies for training the embodied mind for mental health and wellness?

-This 4-module online course is a brief overview of the Buddhist-Based origins and foundations of contemplative creative science applied in psychotherapy and clinical practice.
+This 4-module online course is a brief overview of the Buddhist-Based origins and foundations of contemplative creative science applied in psychotherapy and clinical settings.
 This course is mainly theoretical with some contemplative practices.

-The first two modules are an overview of the origins and foundations of Buddhism and Dharma Arts in India, and its spread to Northern, and Southeast Asia.
-Then, the third module looks briefly at the impact of invasions, commercial trades, and colonization on traditional Buddhism, Buddhist modernism, and Dharma arts practices integrated to North American culture.
-In the last module, participants are introduced to the Contemplative Creative Science theory, framework, psychotherapy methods, and contemplative creative practices.
+The first two modules are an overview of the origins and foundations of Dharma, Dharma Arts and Buddhist psychology in India, and its spread to Northern, and Southeast Asia.
+Then, the third module looks briefly at the impact of invasions, commercial trades, and colonization on Buddhist modernism, Buddhist psychology, and Dharma arts practices integrated to North American culture.
+In the last module, participants are introduced to the Contemplative Creative Science theory, framework, contemplative creative psychotherapy approaches and methods as intervention in mental health.

 *It is a recommended to have taken the introductory course to understand contemplative science and arts and how it has been assimilated and secularized into western culture, western psychology, and psychotherapy.
 And required to continue into CCS incoming training courses and programs.